physiopy/phys2bids/docs/howto.rst

    :alt: tutorial_file_channels
    :align: center

-By looking at this figure, we can work out that we need a smaller threshold in order to include the first time point.
+By looking at this figure, we can work out that we need a smaller threshold in order to include the middle time point.
 This can be implemented with the ``-thr`` argument:

 .. code-block:: shell